GTBitsOfGood/gen-soln/README.md

 ## Setup
 ### Development
+- Fork this repository to your account.
-- Clone this project to your computer
+- Clone the forked repository project to your computer.
-- Navigate to this project in terminal and running `npm install`
+- Navigate to this project in terminal and running `npm install`.
 - Setup bitwarden for syncing secrets by running `npm run secrets-setup`.
 Contact a leadership member for the bitwarden password.
 - Sync the secrets into a .env file by running `npm run secrets-sync`.
-- Run the dev version of this project by entering `npm run dev`
+- Run the dev version of this project by entering `npm run dev`.